InsightReactions/TinyLlama/README.md

 It's a plug-and-play solution that allows you to easily host your own Tiny Llama server without the need for technical expertise.
 The Tiny Llama AI Home Server is built using off-the-shelf PC components and is based on Debian Linux, making it simple to upgrade and maintain -- or repurpose as desired for those more technically-inclined users.

-The hardware is capable of generating **55 tokens per second with Meta's Llama3-8b** (comparable with ChatGPT-3.5 speeds) and supports loading any AI model that is both adequately supported by the RAM/VRAM of the device and the desired AI service (Open WebUI, StableSwarmUI, etc).
+The hardware is capable of generating **55 tokens per second with Meta's Llama3-8b** (comparable with ChatGPT-3.5 speeds) and supports loading any AI model that is both adequately supported by the RAM/VRAM of the device and the desired AI service (Open WebUI, SwarmUI, etc).
 In practice, this means to **expect to be able to run 8b-13b parameter LLMs and comparable diffusion models**.
 Currently, the hardware requirements for intelligent AI systems are *decreasing*, which means this hardware will be able to run increasingly more performant models without needing to replace any PC components for the forseeable future.
 These gains can be deployed to all Tiny Llama users at no cost through Tiny Llama's update functionality on the device's home page.

 Paired with the Tiny Llama Connector mobile app, the setup process to install the Tiny Llama AI Home Server is as easy as plugging in the device (power + ethernet), turning it on, and launching the Tiny Llama Connector app on your iOS or Android device.